Interactive Widgets

 props.submit

 The submit function acts as a callback to the agent.
-When called, it sends a response back to the LLM so the agent can continue processing.
+When called, it sends a structured response object back to the LLM so the agent can continue processing.

 Function Signature